xXMauricioHXx/phrase-day/README.md

 # Phrase Day

-This is project was maded to take some motivational phrases to make your day even more happiest
+This is project was made to take some motivational phrases to make your day even more happiest

 ## Made With